 The Financial Statements of the Fire District are audited annually by an independent public accountant.
-For the fiscal year ending December 31, 2016, the audit was performed by the firm RBT CPAs, LLP.
-A copy of such audit is attached hereto as Appendix B.
+For the fiscal year ending 2019, the audit was performed by the firm RBT CPAs, LLP.
+In addition, the Fire District also prepares an unaudited Annual Financial Report Update Document ("AUD") that is filed with the State annually.
+The AUD is not audited and is not prepared in accordance with GAAP.
+A copy of the audit for the fiscal year ending December 31, 2019 is attached hereto as Appendix B.